AhmedHosniFahmi/Security_notes/CPTS/Password Attacks/Windows Attacks.md

 - Use [Hash Crack Technique](#hash-crack-technique) mentioned above to crack the dumped hashes.

 > [!Note]
-> CrackMapExec to accomplish the same steps shown above, all with one command.
+> CrackMapExec can accomplish the same steps shown above, all with one command.
 > `crackmapexec smb <IP> -u <UserName> -p <Password> --ntds`

+---
+# Lateral Movement